Best Honey In the World

 Experiencing the Flavor of Artisanal Honey

-In the beginning, they all taste the same – but nothing could be farther from the truth.
+In the beginning, the flavor of honey may blend together for you.
+But, with some experience you will begin to be able to recognize the variances in texture and flavor.
 When traveling or visiting other places, be sure to pick up a jar of local product.

 Regional Favorites